buzden/deptycheck/docs/source/explanation/specifications/experiments.md

 4. Adding an argument to some constructor of the generated type

 There's one more detail.
 The values that index types also affect the derivation time.
-For example, derivation task for `SomeType` indexed by `0` was completed 20 times faster than for indexed by `2147483648`.
+For example, derivation task for `SomeType` indexed by `0` was completed 20 times faster than for indexed by `2147483647`.

-::: {code} idris
+::: {code} idris <!--- This code takes too long to compile --->
 data LongNum : Nat -> Type where
-  MkST: LongNum 2147483648
+  MkST: LongNum 2147483647
 :::